 Equity Awards.
-Our Compensation Committee believes that long-term company performance is best achieved by an ownership culture that encourages long-term performance by our executive officers through the use of equity-based awards.
+Our Compensation Committee believes that long-term Company performance is best achieved by an ownership culture that encourages long-term performance by our executive officers through the use of equity-based awards.
 Our SunPower Corporation 2015 Omnibus Incentive Plan, or 2015 Equity Plan, permits the grant of stock options, stock appreciation rights, restricted shares, restricted stock units, performance shares, and other stock-based awards.
-Consistent with our goal to attract, retain and reward the best available talent, and in light of our setting our total direct compensation above the 50th percentile of our peer group, we targeted long-term equity awards generally approximating the 75th percentile of our peer group.
-In fiscal 2016, our long-term equity awards ranged from below the 50th percentile to the 75th percentile of our peer group.
-Our Chief Executive Officer's long-term equity awards were between the 50th and 75th percentile in order to align more of his at-risk compensation with stockholder returns and to promote long-term retention.
-Our other named executive officers' long-term equity awards were above the 50th percentile if the scope of their responsibilities was significantly broader than that of executives in similar positions at peer companies.
+Consistent with our goal to attract, retain, and reward executive officers who contribute to our long-term success and provide them incentives to maximize shareholder value, and in light of our setting our target total cash compensation between the 25th and 50th percentiles of our peer group, we targeted long-term equity awards generally approximating the 75th percentile of our peer group.
+In fiscal 2017, our long-term equity awards ranged from below the 50th percentile to the 75th percentile of our peer group.
+The Compensation Committee considered the long-term equity awards made to our Chief Executive Officer in 2016, and in fiscal 2017 set Mr. Werner's target long-term equity awards between the 25th and 50th percentile in order to align his at-risk compensation with stockholder returns and to promote long-term retention.
+Our other named executive officers' long-term equity awards were above the 50th percentile if the scope of their responsibilities was significantly broader than that of executives in similar positions at peer companies, and if they had been in their role for more than a year.

 The Compensation Committee then allocated long-term equity awards between time-based and performance-based restricted stock units.
 We believe that time-based restricted stock units provide a more effective retention tool while performance-based restricted stock units provide a stronger performance driver.
-To balance the advantages of both time-based and performance-based awards, the Compensation Committee decided that annual long-term equity incentive awards granted to our named executive officers other than the Chief Executive Officer in fiscal 2016 would be made half in the form of performance-based restricted stock units (which could be earned in amounts between 0% and 150% of the target amount) and half in the form of time-based restricted stock units, all of which would vest over four years.
+To balance the advantages of both time-based and performance-based awards, the Compensation Committee decided that annual long-term equity incentive awards granted to our named executive officers other than the Chief Executive Officer in fiscal 2017 would be made half in the form of performance-based restricted stock units (which could be earned in amounts between 0% and 150% of the target amount) and half in the form of time-based restricted stock units, all of which would vest over four years.

-The Compensation Committee decided to grant an additional restricted stock unit award to Mr. Neese in fiscal 2016 in recognition of record fab performance during the previous fiscal year, to vest annually over two years (subject to Mr. Neese's continued employment.
-The Compensation Committee decided that annual long-term equity incentive awards granted to Mr. Werner in fiscal 2016 would be made 50% in the form of time-based restricted stock units, all of which would vest over three years, and 50% in the form of performance-based restricted stock units (which could be earned in amounts between 0% and 150% of the target amount), all of which would vest over three years.
-In addition to these annual awards, the Compensation Committee decided to grant an additional 40,000 performance-based restricted stock units (which could be earned in amounts between 0% and 150% of the target amount) to Mr. Werner, to be earned based on the achievement of performance goals tied to our 2016 Annual Bonus Program and our Semi-Annual Bonus Plan, all of which would vest on March 31, 2020, as additional incentive for performance, and as a long-term retention measure.
-The Compensation Committee also approved a one-time grant to Mr. Werner of an additional 120,000 restricted stock units, all of which would vest on March 31, 2020, also as a long-term retention measure.
+The Compensation Committee decided that annual long-term equity incentive awards granted to Mr. Werner in fiscal 2017 would be made 50% in the form of time-based restricted stock units, all of which would vest over four years, and 50% in the form of performance-based restricted stock units (which could be earned in amounts between 0% and 150% of the target amount), all of which would vest over four years.
+In addition to these annual awards, the Compensation Committee decided to grant an additional 120,000 performance-based restricted stock units (which could be earned in amounts between 0% and 150% of the target amount) to Mr. Werner, to be earned based on the achievement of performance goals tied to our 2017 Corporate Annual Bonus Program and our Semi-Annual Bonus Plan, all of which would vest on March 31, 2020, as additional incentive for performance, and as a long-term retention measure.

-Awards granted and earned in fiscal 2016 were as follows:
+Awards granted and earned in fiscal 2017 were as follows: